Anjali9293/Updated-Portfolio-2/README.md

 ## Features

-- Website has navigation bars to toggle between Conatct page, portfolio page, About page, Linkedin and Github profile
+- Website has navigation bars to toggle between Conatct page, portfolio page, About page, Linkedin and Github profile.
+Changed linkedin and github links to shows the icons.

 ![Navbar](assets/snapshots/nav.PNG)